simon-mcmahon/simon-mcmahon.github.io/_posts/2022-01-05-customising-a-remote-jekyll-theme-for-github-pages.md

 ![default footer](/assets/images/customising-blog-theme/default-theme-footer.png)

-I chose to give credit for the theme, on the [about](/about/) page and in the [README](https://github.com/simon-mcmahon/simon-mcmahon.github.io) of the sites' respository.
+I chose to give credit for the theme, on the [about](/about/) page and in the [README](https://github.com/simon-mcmahon/simon-mcmahon.github.io) of the sites' repository.
 But felt every page to be a little much.

 ## The Solution

-As always, a [stackoverflow question](https://stackoverflow.com/questions/49116592/customize-jekyll-remote-theme-for-github-pages) comes to the rescue.
+As always, a [stack overflow question](https://stackoverflow.com/questions/49116592/customize-jekyll-remote-theme-for-github-pages) comes to the rescue.

 Turns out, if you know where the theme file is that needs to be changed and modify it, the local copy overrides the remote theme.
 {: .notice--info}